decred/dcrdocs/de_docs/advanced/simnet.md

 ## **Overview**

-When developing Decred applications or testing potential changes, it is often extremely useful to have a test network where transactions are actually mined into blocks and difficulty levels are low enough to generate blocks as needed.
+When developing Decred applications or testing potential changes, it is often extremely useful to have a test network where difficulty levels are low enough to generate blocks as needed.

 In order to facilitate these scenarios, dcrd provides a simulation network (`--simnet`).
 The following is an overview of the most important properties that distinguish it from the main network: